jfrmm/filter-box/projects/filter-box-library/docs/custom-filters.md

 ```

->To keep a consistent filterbox behaviour when clearing the filter, dont forget to include the provided `clear-filter-button-component` in your custom templates:
+> To keep a consistent filterbox behaviour when clearing the filter, dont forget to include the provided `clear-filter-button-component` in your custom templates:

 ```html
 <asp-clear-filter-button [disabled]="!filter.elements.formControl.value" [filter]="filter"></asp-clear-filter-button>
 ```

 ### Create A Filter From Scratch

 When creating a new filter from scratch dont forget to keep in mind the filter behaviour system.

+---

+Copyright 2019 Alter Solutions Portugal